Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 The deep learning recognition model was build from DenseNet121 and the deployment was done on Gradio framework.

-An ipython file  (DenseNet121_model_training.ipynb) was used for training the DenseNet121 model.
+An ipython file  (DenseNet121_model_training.ipynb) was used for training the DenseNet121 model (Implemented in Tensorflow)

+An ipython file  (pneumonia_image_classification_and_diagonstic.ipynb) was used for training the ResNet-50 model (Implemented in Pytorch)
+-The file support training of deep learning model -Program that support evaluation of the deep learning classification report (Accuracy, Precision, F1-Score, and Recall) -Display of confusion matrix for both testing and validation sets which yielded 87% after training 25 epochs.
+-Integration of application programming  interface that support model prediction of pneumonia or not, and provide recommendation of consultation of a doctor for possible treatment protocol.

 # Link to the model weights generated: